 Position #

 Full sun to dappled shade in mid-border.
 For containers ensure the pot is at least 12 inches deep and 15 inches in diameter with drainage holes.
 Plant a minimum of 60 cm apart from other roses.
+Read our planting guide here.

 Cut Flowers #

 Strong stems and medium-sized blooms make for an excellent cut flower.
+Read our ‘How to Cut a Rose For Display’ guide here.

 Watering #

 Keep the soil consistently moist, especially during the growing season.
 Water at the base of the plant to prevent fungal diseases.
+Read our watering guide here.

 Feeding #